UbiquityRobotics/learn/quick_start/loki/loki_beta.md

 ![Loki RVIZ](loki_rviz.jpg)

 You now can start experimenting with writng your own scripts, or working with published tutorials to improve your mastery.
 Perhaps even work on some HBRC challenges.
 All Beta testers are encoraged to submit code changes and comments to the Github.
 We know a lot of work needs to be done on the code, particularly on the robot model.

+I have tested the Ubiquity Robotics speech command app successfully on Loki.
+To do this I edited the magni_nav speech_commands.launch file on the robot, and used the Robot Commander App on my Android phone.
+Fiducial markers are being detected, but waypoint navigation does not work yet, due to incorrect information in the robot model.

 As a next step try running some ROS tutorials.
 I have had some success runing the programs from Patrick Goebel's ROS by Example E-book.
 I believe the Indigo code is still available via Github at PiRobot(SP?).